Hangman's Knot

 Hangman's Knot is a 1952 American Western film written and directed by Roy Huggins and starring Randolph Scott, Donna Reed and Claude Jarman.
-The film is about a group of Confederate soldiers, unaware that the Civil War is over, who intercept a shipment of gold escorted by Union cavalry troops and are then pursued by a renegade posse.
-Hangman's Knot was filmed on location in the Alabama Hills in Lone Pine, California.
+The plot concerns a group of Confederate soldiers, unaware that the Civil War has ended, who intercept a shipment of gold escorted by Union cavalry troops and are then pursued by a renegade posse.

 Plot

-In the Spring of 1865 in Nevada, a small band of Confederate soldiers disguised as civilians intercept a shipment of gold bars that is being escorted through the eastern slopes of the Sierra Nevada mountains by a contingent of Union cavalry troops.
-Following a heated battle that kills all the Union soldiers, Confederate Major Matt Stewart learns from the dying Union officer that the war ended a month earlier.
+In the spring of 1865 in Nevada, a small band of Confederate soldiers disguised as civilians intercept a shipment of gold bars that is being escorted through the eastern slopes of the Sierra Nevada mountains by Union cavalry troops.
+Following a heated battle that kills all of the Union soldiers, Confederate major Matt Stewart learns from a dying Union officer that the war had ended a month earlier.
 Stewart and his men transport the gold as planned to the scheduled rendezvous with Captain Petersen, who has been scouting the area disguised as a traveling peddler.
-When Petersen confirms that he knew the war was over but made no attempt to tell the men, hot-headed Rolph Bainter shoots him dead, in anger over the unnecessary deaths of their own men during the ambush.
-The men briefly debate what to do with the gold.
-As ranking officer, Major Stewart decides they will take the gold bars back to the South to help finance their country's reconstruction.
+When Petersen confirms that he knew that the war had ended, hot-headed Rolph Bainter shoots him dead.
+Major Stewart decides that they will take the gold bars to the South to help finance their country's reconstruction.

-The following day, Stewart disguises himself and uses Petersen's covered wagon to transport the gold and his men out of the area.
-Soon they are stopped by a group of drifters posing as a posse looking for the gold thieves.
-Stewart persuades the posse's leader, Quincey, that they've been caught elsewhere.
-Stewart and his men continue on, but the mules bolt from the wagon and the rebels are forced to commandeer a stagecoach carrying a former Union war nurse, Molly Hull, and her companion Lee Kemper.
+Stewart disguises himself and uses Petersen's covered wagon to transport the gold and his men from the area.
+They are stopped by a group of drifters posing as a posse looking for the gold thieves.
+Stewart persuades the leader, Quincey, that the thieves have been caught elsewhere.
+Stewart and his men trudge forward, but the mules bolt from the wagon and the rebels commandeer a stagecoach carrying former Union war nurse Molly Hull and her companion Lee Kemper.

-Quincey's posse chases the stagecoach to a station house in the Sierras, capturing one of Stewart's men, Cass Browne, who they take with them.
-Stewart and his men take the stage passengers, the aging station agent, Plunkett, and his daughter, Margaret Harris, hostage.
-Mrs. Harris hates the Confederates because her only son was one of the Nevada Volunteers who the Confederates had wiped out, and her husband had been killed at the Battle of Gettysburg.
-One of the Confederates, Egon, responds that Jaime had seen his parents murdered during Gen. Sherman's march through Georgia.
-Quincey's posse surrounds the station house, and Stewart tells them the gold was left out on the trail, but they are reluctant to go back unless they are sure of it.
-As night descends, the posse tries to lure the Confederates out by threatening to hang Cass, but Stewart is able to rescue him using the remaining sticks of dynamite from their ambush.
+Quincey's posse chases the stagecoach to a station house in the Sierras, capturing one of Stewart's men, Cass Browne, whom they take with them.
+Stewart and his men take the stage passengers, the station agent, Plunkett and his daughter, Margaret Harris, as hostages.
+Harris hates the Confederates because her son and husband were killed in the war.
+The posse surrounds the station house and Stewart tells that them the gold is on the trail, but they are reluctant to return unless they are sure of it.
+As night descends, the posse tries to lure the Confederates by threatening to hang Cass, but Stewart rescues him with dynamite.